 Unconscious bias training is a waste of time.

-Human decision making is prone to unconscious bias, and throwing money at the problem does nothing to improve this.
+Human decision making is prone to unconscious bias, and many of us are aware of the pernicious effects of implicit bias in the workplace.
+However, throwing money at the problem does nothing to improve this.

 Bias can be removed from decision making, but as this article will explain, unconscious bias and diversity training isn’t the way to do this.

 Prince Harry cited influences such as generational attitudes and the media.
 He then encouraged people to question whether they are complicit in institutionalised prejudice.
-It’s a contentious issue, but one that companies worldwide becoming aware of.
+It’s a contentious issue, but one that companies across the globe are becoming aware of.

 Evaluating Unconscious Bias Training Exercises